Penny Parker: Revivals

 The first four books were lightly revised and reprinted in 1958; the project went no further, and Benson decided not to do Nancy-Drew-like updates on her own series (the first revised titles came out the next year).

-In 1980, when the court case between the Stratemeyer Syndicate and Grosset & Dunlap, a Penny Parker revival was in the process, but the plans never came into fruition.
+At the time of the court case between the Stratemeyer Syndicate and Grosset & Dunlap in 1980, a Penny Parker revival was in the process, but the plans never came to fruition.

 In 2010 to 2011, Halcyon Press reprinted the complete 17 book series in Kindle format as The Penny Parker Mystery Series volumes I and II.
 In 2012, Wildside Press reprinted numbers 3-17 of the series in the Penny Parker Megapack.
 Individual titles are also available in Kindle format.

 Characters

 Penny Parker- a high-school student with a skill at reporting and getting involved in mystery.
 Her impulsiveness can get her into hot water.
-She is the daughter of Anthony Parker and was first introduced in Tale of the Witch Doll and appeared in all seventeen books.
+She is the daughter of Anthony Parker.
+She is first introduced in Tale of the Witch Doll and appears in all seventeen books.

 Anthony Parker- Penny's widowed father and the owner of The Riverview Star.
 He gives her much freedom but rather disapproves of her sleuthing.
 First introduced in Tale of the Witch Doll, he appeared in every book.

 Mrs. Maude Weems- the Parker family housekeeper; since the death of Mrs. Parker, she has cared for Penny as her own.
 Like Penny's father, she disapproves of the girl's sleuthing.
-Mrs. Weems made her first appearance in Tale of the Witch Doll and showed up in fifteen other books.
+Mrs. Weems makes her first appearance in Tale of the Witch Doll and appears in fifteen other books.

 Louise Sidell- Penny's "closest friend", Louise is more cautious and less athletic than her chum.
 Though often reluctant to join Penny, she almost always gives in.
 She enjoys teasing Penny about Jerry Livingston.
-Louise debuted in Tale of the Witch Doll and made appearances in sixteen books overall, (all but Guilt of the Brass Thieves).
+Louise debuted in Tale of the Witch Doll and makes appearances in sixteen books overall, (all but Guilt of the Brass Thieves).

 Jerry Livingston- a "crack reporter" on The Riverview Star, Jerry serves as a love interest for Penny.
-Showing up in fourteen books, Jerry's first appearance was a brief one in Tale of the Witch Doll.
+Showing up in fourteen books, Jerry's first appearance is a brief one in Tale of the Witch Doll.

 Salt Sommers- a photographer on The Riverview Star and part-time airplane spotter, he is a good friend of Penny's.
-Salt appeared in eleven books, debuting in Danger at the Drawbridge.
+Salt appears in eleven books, debuting in Danger at the Drawbridge.

 Mr. DeWitt (sometimes spelled Dewitt) - the Star's gruff but competent city editor.
-He was first introduced in Tale of the Witch Doll and appeared in thirteen books overall.
+He is introduced in Tale of the Witch Doll and appears in thirteen books overall.